 The right provider knows getting paid more frequently isn’t just a perk, it’s a life-changing benefit that can improve employee satisfaction and financial well-being.
 So why would they stop employees from accessing all their pay?

-Some accelerated pay options only let employees access a portion of their earned pay.
+Earned wage access apps only let employees access a portion of their earned pay.
 This doesn’t empower employees with full control over their own finances.
 It restricts control over income that’s already theirs, and could give employees the wrong impression that they’re not trusted to make the best decisions for themselves.

 2. Are they one-size-fits-all vs. truly flexible?